 Brand Awareness

-Measure how well-known your brand is among your target audience.
+Measure how well-known your brand is among your target audience through surveys and market research.

 Brand Recognition

-Track how easily customers can identify your brand from visual cues.
+Track how easily customers can identify your brand from visual cues like logos or packaging.

 Brand Loyalty